durgeshkhushlani/primec-zephyrus/README.md

 ## how to run

-Make sure Python 3.7+ is installed.
+On your machine Python 3.7+ is installed.
 No external dependencies needed.

 ```
 python simulation.py